Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

     import {PartiesForm} from 'client/parties-form/parties-form';

-By exporting and importing different modules, you create a modular struture of your app in ES6, which is similar to the modules in other script languages like Python.
+By exporting and importing different modules, you create a modular structure of your app in ES6, which is similar to the modules in other script languages like Python.
 This is what makes programming in ES6 really awesome since application structure comes out always rigid and clear.